Cristianoaf81GIT/sailsjsgraphqlExample/README.md

 # sails-graphql-example

-a simple [Sails v1](https://sailsjs.com) application with Express-GraphQL
+a simple [Sails v1](https://sailsjs.com) application with Express-GraphQL and nodejs 12.18

 ### Links